 Driving in Brussels

-The road network in Brussels is generally very good, although there are a few junctions and areas where road surfaces could be better.
+The road network in Brussels is generally good, although there are a few junctions and areas where road surfaces could be better.
 A ring of freeways circle the city, several parts of which go all the way into the city centre.

 Walking in Brussels